tomgrek/hackathon-skeleton/README.md

 * Add a dangerouslySetInnerHTML example
 * Add Redux for simplified state management across components
 * Add optional layout and commonly used components including pagination and auto-complete (separate branch)
-* Remove embedded HOWTO code and put it into this guide instead (maybe)
+* Remove embedded HOWTO code from the JS and put it into this guide instead (maybe)
 * Extend guide with React Native for Android/iOS app development (separate branch)
 * Extend guide with React Native desktop development info, Windows, Linux, and Mac OS (separate branch)
-* Add passport.js/socket.io examples
+* Add passport.js/socket.io examples (separate branch)
-* Add MQTT/IOT example using ESP8266
+* Add MQTT/IOT example using ESP8266 (separate branch.
+I like hardware!)
+* Re-do this guide for a Raspberry Pi instead of a cloud server.
+(I *really* like hardware!)